mulesoft-assets/template-healthcare-onboarding-process-api/README.md

 # Considerations

-To make this Anypoint Template run, there are certain preconditions that must be considered.
+To run this template, there are certain preconditions that must be considered.
 Failing to do so could lead to unexpected behavior of the template.

 ## API Security Considerations
-This Process API is meant to be deployed within a CloudHub and managed using the API Platform Manager.
+This Process API is meant to be deployed within Runtime Manager.

-### Exposing External Endpoints with HTTPS
+### Expose External Endpoints with HTTPS
 Triggered by the Portal Experience API using HTTPS.

-### Exposing Internal Endpoints with RAML and HTTP
+### Expose Internal Endpoints with RAML and HTTP
 Interconnected internally with EHR to FHIR System API and Identity Service API using HTTP.

 # Run it!